dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 | fail_on_timeout    | Timeout is leading the task status to Failed by default.
 It can be omitted marking the task as Success by setting the flag to True.                                                                                                                                                                                                                                 | bool                                                           |
 | fail_at_severity   | The threshold level of rule severity, causing that an airflow task finishes with failed status.                                                                                                                                                                                                                                                                     | RuleSeverityLevel [optional, default=RuleSeverityLevel.FATAL]  |

+Above parameters are the only parameters that are the addition to the standard parameters of BaseOperator, from which the described operator inherits.
+For the complete list of parameters that are supported by BaseOperator, visit the official airflow webpage https://airflow.apache.org/

 ## Set up the run check operator